Xetibo/ReSet-Doc/sections/plugin_implementation/keyboard.typ

 the user.
 This path can be provided in the local config folder of a user in a file called Reset.toml.
 This file contains ReSet relevant configuration.
 The user has to provide the path to the input config there like
-@reset-keyboard-config-hyprland or else ReSet wouldn't know where to write the changes to.
+@reset-keyboard-config-hyprland or else ReSet would not know where to write the changes to.
 If the file does not exist, a new one will be created.
 If the path is not provided, the keyboard plugin will use a predefined path.